oneananda/Software-Architecture-Best-Practices/Code Quality - Best Practices/Code smells.md

 3. **Large Class**
    A class that has too many responsibilities, violating the Single Responsibility Principle (SRP) and making the class difficult to manage.

+4. **Long Parameter List**
+   A function or method takes too many parameters, It can lead to confusion, increased chances of passing incorrect values, and it violates the "Law of Demeter" (don't talk to strangers).